 You’ll need to make sure your cover letter stands out as much as your resume does.
 If you can’t wow them with your experience, make sure you make up for it in enthusiasm.

 Research on the company you are applying to.
-If you are applying for a job as a content specialist but notice they haven’t updated their social media, mention how you could change it.
-Do so in positive way, never point out too many negatives or be condescending.
+If you are applying for a job as a content specialist but notice they haven’t updated their social media, mention how you could change it. [it goes without saying, do so in positive way]

 Also be aware of their values, mission and how you might be able to make a difference and how you fit into that.
-What experience you bring that makes you stand out.
+What experience do you bring that makes you stand out, how can you add value.

 If it is a country where you have, or a country where you need a working visa – be honest.
 Otherwise many employees won’t even look your application.
 Make it as easy as possible for them to take it through to the next step.